 If you insist on using your Keurig, I encourage you to buy reusable coffee pods.

 3. Grind your own beans

-Not only does it taste WAY better, it’s also a more eco-friendly option.
-Since I’ve starting grinding my own beans, I’ve cut down on a lot of plastic waste that traditional ground coffee comes in.
+Not only does it taste WAY better, but it’s also a more eco-friendly option.
+Since I’ve started grinding my own beans, I’ve cut down on a lot of plastic waste that traditional ground coffee comes in.

 Plus it’s super simple!
 Try grinding your own beans with this manual coffee bean grinder!